wp-plugins/amazon-product-in-a-post-plugin/readme.txt

 * Yes. with 3.5.1+ you can use your own buttons -- but, note that you must be using the amazon-elements shortcode to do so.
 Install the plugin if you have not yet, and then look at the plugin SHORTCODE USAGE page for details on how to use that feature.

 = How do I use the Shortcode? =
-* To Add a product Via Shortcode, go to the Content editor for an existing page/post (or create a new post/page), add **[AMAZONPRODUCTS asin="XXXXXXXXXX"]** where XXXXXXXXXX is the Amazon ASIN/ISBN10 number.
+* To Add a product Via Shortcode, go to the Content editor for an existing page/post (or create a new post/page), add **[AMAZONPRODUCTS asin="XXXXXXXXXX"]** where XXXXXXXXXX is the Amazon ASIN number.
 Then update or save the Page/Post.
 You can add as many products this way as you like (up to 10 per shortcode).
 Just keep in mind that there is a call made to the Amazon API for each shortcode added, so adding too many products could cause a noticeable increase in page loading time.
 * See the SHORTCODE USAGE page in the plugin menu for more complete details.

 = My Products are coming up blank - what do I do? =